scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 It often requires complex recursive logic which usually does not generalize to other nested Python containers (PyTrees).

 The core concept of PyTrees is being able to flatten them into a flat collection of leaves and a "blueprint" of the tree structure, and then being able to unflatten them back into the original PyTree.
-This allows to apply generic transformations, e.g. taking the square root of each leaf of a PyTree with a `tree_map(np.sqrt, pytree)` operation:
+This allows for the application of generic transformations.
+For example, on a PyTree with NumPy arrays as leaves, taking the square root of each leaf with `tree_map(np.sqrt, pytree)`:

 ```python
 import optree as pt